 In response to the COVID-19 outbreak, the Coronavirus Aid, Relief, and Economic Stability Act (CARES Act; Pub.
 L. 116-136) was enacted.
-Title 1 of Division B, of that Act provides \$9.5 billion to remain available until expended, for the Office of the Secretary to use to prevent, prepare for, and respond to coronavirus by providing support for agricultural producers impacted by coronavirus, including producers of specialty crops, producers that supply local food systems, including farmers markets, restaurants, and schools, and livestock producers, including dairy producers.
-The amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(i) of the Balanced Budget and Emergency Deficit Control Act of 1985.
+Title 1 of Division B, of that Act provides:

+For an additional amount for the "Office of the Secretary", \$9,500,000,000, to remain available until expended, to prevent, prepare for, and respond to coronavirus by providing support for agricultural producers impacted by coronavirus, including producers of specialty crops, producers that supply local food systems, including farmers markets, restaurants, and schools, and livestock producers, including dairy producers: Provided, That such amount is designated by the Congress as being for an emergency requirement pursuant to section 251(b)(2)(A)(i) of the Balanced Budget and Emergency Deficit Control Act of 1985.

 This rule implements the \$9.5 billion provided under the CARES Act to support agricultural producers to prevent, prepare for, and respond to coronavirus.
 In addition, in accordance with 15 U.S.C.
 714b, the Secretary is using funds of the Commodity Credit Corporation (CCC) to assist producers with the purchase of materials and facilities required in connection with the production and marketing of agricultural commodities and to remove surplus commodities from normal marketing channels.
 At this time, the amount of CCC funds available for these purposes is limited to \$6.5 billion.
-While section 11002 of the CARES Act provides for a \$14 billion replenishment of CCC's borrowing authority, these funds will not be available to CCC until after June 2020.
+While section 11002 of the CARES Act provides for a \$14 billion replenishment of CCC's borrowing authority, these funds will not be available to CCC until after June 2020: